Mode of transport

-Mode of transport is a term used to distinguish between different ways of transportation or transporting people or goods.
-The different modes of transport are air, water, and land transport, which includes rails or railways, road and off-road transport.
-Other modes also exist, including pipelines, cable transport, and space transport.
-Human-powered transport and animal-powered transport are sometimes regarded as their own mode, but never fall into the other categories.
-In general, transportation is used for moving of people, animals, and other goods from one place to another.
-Means of transport, on the other hand, refers to the transport facilities used to carry people or cargo according to the chosen mode (animal, vehicle, car, airplane, ship, truck, train and so on and so forth).
-Each mode of transport has a fundamentally different technological solution, and some require a separate environment.
+A mode of transport is a method or way of travelling, or of transporting people or cargo.
+The different modes of transport include air, water, and land transport, which includes rails or railways, road and off-road transport.
+Other modes of transport also exist, including pipelines, cable transport, and space transport.
+Human-powered transport and animal-powered transport are sometimes regarded as distinct modes, but they may lie in other categories such as land or water transport.

+In general, transportation refers to the moving of people, animals, and other goods from one place to another, and means of transport refers to the transport facilities used to carry people or cargo according to the chosen mode.
+Examples of the means of transport include automobile, airplane, ship, truck, and train.
+Each mode of transport has a fundamentally different set of technological solutions.
 Each mode has its own infrastructure, vehicles, transport operators and operations.